Get ready for lobster love at Belize lobster festivals

 San Pedro Lobster Festival

 The biggest festival rocks the town of San Pedro, the hub of activity on Ambergris Caye, the largest Belizean isle and just 56 km (35 mi) from Belize City.
-Since its debut in 2007, the San Pedro celebration has morphed into a weeklong festival filled with over 20 activities and incredible lobster-themed foods.
-This year’s festival opens with a season-welcoming party Friday, June 15, followed by day and night events until a block-party blowout on Saturday, June 23, featuring the uniquely Caribbean sounds of a steel drum band.
+Since its debut in 2007, the San Pedro celebration has morphed into a 10-day festival filled with over 20 activities and incredible lobster-themed foods.
+The 2019 festival opens on Thursday, June 13, featuring lionfish samples and events for the first two days until the spotlight shines on lobster starting Saturday, June 15.
+Day and night events follow until a block-party blowout on Saturday, June 22, featuring the uniquely Caribbean sounds of a steel drum band.

 Caye Caulker Lobster Fest

-A smaller but ever-so-lively party takes place June 29-July 1 on Caye Caulker, reachable via a 30-minute boat ride from Ambergris.
+An especially lively, 25th anniversary festival takes place June 28-30, 2019, on Caye Caulker, reachable via a 30-minute boat ride from Ambergris.
 Founded in 1994, Caye Caulker’s celebration opens with the crowning of Miss Lobster Fest and includes displays of live lobsters, a weigh-in for biggest lobster caught over the festival weekend, and an all-day beach party.
 There will be no shortage of mouth-watering lobster dishes to enjoy.

 Placencia, a quaint fishing village at the southern tip of the Placencia Peninsula, launched its lobster festival in 1998 as a modest gathering near the harbor’s main dock.
 It now attracts Belizeans and tourists alike who delight in the entertainment, games, contests, and most of all, the tastes.
-This year’s festival, June 22-24, will feature over 50 food booths, serving up plenty of lobster variations plus other Belizean cuisine.
+The 2019 festival, June 21-23, will feature over 50 food booths, serving up plenty of lobster variations plus other Belizean cuisine.
 Visitors are especially encouraged to try lionfish, an invasive-but-tasty species that’s wreaking havoc in Caribbean waters.

 No claws, no problem